 Moroccan street music animates the city, and so does the street food in this part of Morocco.
 However, Hivernage and Gueliz are crime hot spots that you should avoid.
 Beyond that, you also get to enjoy the city’s beauty in some streets infamously with the presence of twilight girls getting to or leaving nightclubs.

 Ideally, it’s nearly impossible that you will be robbed in Marrakech, so you may stroll around the city with confidence.
-Despite this, it is advisable that you take necessary precautions to protect your personal property, especially when visiting Marrakech’s souks or street markets.
+Despite this, you should take necessary precautions to protect your personal property, especially when visiting Marrakech’s souks or street markets.
 Pickpocketing is a phenomenon in the narrow alleyways of these outdoor markets.

 You are better prepared to enjoy your time in this amazing Moroccan city if you know what to avoid.
 Keep off the following things and you won’t have a story to tell about the dark side of Marrakesh.